-If you ask Greeks what does they know about Pavlopetri, they will probably look at you in amazement.
-Pavlopetri is the oldest submerged city in the world and only in 2011 became known to the world when BBC visited this place and using a specialist laser scanning techniques on location accurately recreated three dimensional models of artefacts.
+Pavlopetri is the oldest submerged city in the world and only in 2011 became known to the world when BBC visited this place and using specialist laser scanning techniques on location accurately recreated three-dimensional models of artefacts!

 In 1904 the geologist Fokion Negri reported an ancient city in the seabed between the island Elafonisos and beach Punta in southern Laconia.

-Later, in 1967, oceanographer Dr. Nicholas Flemming, University of Southampton visited the underwater city and found the existence of an ancient submerged city in depth of 3 – 4 meters!
+Later, in 1967, oceanographer Dr Nicholas Flemming, University of Southampton, visited the underwater city and found the existence of an ancient submerged city in a depth of 3 – 4 meters!

-The project had a duration of five years (2009-2013) and aimed to shed light on research questions concerning to the dating and character of the submerged village in Elaphonisos and the role of the town in the control of the Laconian Gulf.
+The project had a duration of five years (2009-2013), and it aimed to shed light on research questions concerning the dating and character of the submerged village in Elafonisos and the role of the town in the control of the Laconian Gulf.

-Pavlopetri is an amazing finding and the documentary of BBC will reveal you a spectacular view to an unknown world and civilisation 5000 years ago!
-(Featured photo © BBC/Jon Henderson)
+Pavlopetri is a fantastic finding, and there is a beautiful documentary by BBC, which will reveal you a spectacular view of an unknown world and civilisation 5000 years ago!
+(Featured photo © BBC/Jon Henderson).

-Now that you read where is the oldest submerged town of the world, do you know which is the largest ancient city of Greece?
+Now that you read where is the oldest submerged town in the world, do you know which is the largest ancient city in Greece?

 If you have any question, please leave us a comment below!